Our Detroit office has moved to 4160 John R Street, Suite 1011, DMC Harper Professional Bldg., 10th Floor, Detroit, MI 48201

 A podiatrist can properly diagnose and treat all types of rare foot conditions.
 If your child is affected by any of these symptoms or conditions, please don’t hesitate to call our office so the correct treatment method can begin.

-If you have any questions please feel free to contact our offices located in Detroit, MI and Toledo, OH .
+If you have any questions please feel free to contact our office located in Detroit, MI .
 We offer the newest diagnostic tools and technology to treat your foot and ankle needs.

 Read more about Rare Foot Conditions